Theo2co/adanalysts-template-website/storydata.md

 </div>

-**LEONARD** (network nerd):
-> “Okay, serious scientific question: if two subreddits bully the same subreddit… are they basically best friends now?”

-**SHELDON** (theorist, takes everything too seriously):
-> “Of course.
-I shall now formally name this principle *The Enemy of my Enemy is my Friend Theory*.
-It is mine.
-Dibs.”

-**RAJ** (NLP geek):
-> “Yeah, because no one in human history ever thought of that before…”

-**PENNY** (outsider, from literally not STEM):
-> “Wait, you can test that with *data*?
-I thought that was just something villains say in movies.”

 **SHELDON:**
 > “We can, provided the universe offers us three essential components:
 > 1. A large population of semi-cooperative agents.